anitasamal80/web_data_service/README.md

-# Django Project - AWDS
+## Django Project - AWDS

-- An example of authenticated web data service using Django, SQLite and Plotly.It shows employee rate chart year on year.Data visualisation using Metabase.
+- An Authenticated Web Data Service using Django, SQLite and Plotly.It shows Employee Rate Chart year on year using Plotly and visualize data using Metabase.

-## Features
+### Features

-- Visualize data using Plotly
 - User Registration and Authentication
+- Visualize Chart Using Plotly
 - Data Visualisation using Metabase

-## Installation
+### Installation

 For Windows: